eduardoleon9010/eduardoleon9010/README.md

 ## 🌱 I'm currently learning advanced Machine Learning techniques and exploring data visualization tools to present information more effectively.

-## 💬 Ask me about data analysis, science, visualization tools, or how to apply data analysis in different industries.

 ## 📫 How to contact me
 You can find me on my [Website](https://www.nexatech.org) or [Blog](https://cienciatecnologiayfuturo.blogspot.com/p/acerca-de.html), or connect with me via [LinkedIn](https://www.linkedin.com/in/mbaeduleon/).

-## ⚡ Fun fact: I was part of a multidisciplinary team that developed a myoelectric hand prototype specifically designed for children with transradial amputations.
+### ⚡ Fun fact: I participated in a multidisciplinary team to develop a [myoelectric hand prototype designed specifically for transradial amputee children]([URL_del_proyecto](https://revistas.sena.edu.co/index.php/rediis/article/view/5577)).

 We used data analysis to enhance the accuracy and functionality of the prototype, aiming to provide an innovative, personalized solution that could enhance the quality of life for these young users.

 I'm excited to connect with other data analysis enthusiasts and contribute to challenging projects!